moritzsalla/raspi-iot/README.md

 ### 3. Run the python input script

-This script periodically fetches data from an API.
+The main script periodically fetches data from an API.
 You will need to use pipenv, a python package manager, to install your dependencies.

 To install pipenv run `brew install pipenv` for Mac.
 For other platforms, run `pip install --user pipenv`.
 Run `pipenv install` to install all packages, or crudely: `curl https://raw.githubusercontent.com/pypa/pipenv/master/get-pipenv.py | python`.